 All traditional residence halls and Waring Commons are equipped with card-access control.
-The card-accessed buildings are locked 24 hours a day, seven days a week, allowing entry to all current students with their ID card from 7 a.m. until 12 midnight during the week and until 1 a.m. on weekends and, thereafter, only to building occupants.
+The card-accessed buildings are locked 24 hours a day, seven days a week, allowing access only to the current building occupants.
 Public Safety Officers make periodic security patrols within the halls on a 24-hour basis.
 The building access systems are inspected and tested on a regular basis, and malfunctions are given priority for repair.
 Residents living in the Lewis Quad suites are issued keys that operate the outside entry doors and their assigned bedroom doors.
 Residents living in the Townhouses are issued keys which operate the outside entry doors.
 Residents are strongly urged to keep the doors locked to prevent theft, unwanted false fire alarms, and other problematic behavior.